colinpannikkat/garisom/README.md

 ./main [param_data_file] [config_data_file]
 ```

 The `param_data_file` and `config_data_file` are optional command line arguments.
-If not provided, the default file paths will be used which are defined in `Utilities.h`.
+If not provided, the default file paths will be used which are defined in `01Utilities.h`.

 ```c++
 #define CONFIG_FILE_PATH "../03_test_data/configuration.csv"